Muhuri Project: Fish farming

-The Muhuri Project area stands out as the largest fisheries zone in Bangladesh, contributing significantly to the country's economy through substantial annual revenue.
-Local residents engage in fish farming by constructing enclosures along the embankments within the area.
-Numerous fishing villages have emerged in the region, supporting thousands of livelihoods, including previously unemployed youth, through fish harvesting.
-Furthermore, numerous reputable institutions have established commercial fish projects on 7,000 acres of land, encompassing approximately 500 fisheries.
+The Muhuri Project area is the largest fisheries zone in Bangladesh.
+Local residents farm fish in enclosures along the embankments.
+Commercial fish projects operate on 7,000 acres of land across approximately 500 fisheries.
 These projects cultivate various fish species such as pangas, tilapia (including monosex tilapia), carp, pabda, gulsha, koi, shinghi, magur, and tengra.
-The fish produced in these projects not only cater to domestic demand but also find markets in different districts of Bangladesh and abroad through exports.
+Fish from these projects are sold domestically and exported.

 Tourism

-Over the decades, the Muhuri Dam has evolved into a popular recreational and picnic destination.
-During the winter months, numerous visitors travel from various regions across the country to explore its attractions.
-Encircled by an embankment, the artificial water body surrounding the dam offers a picturesque setting adorned with water hyacinths.
-Nearby afforestation by the Forest Department hosts deer and monkeys, among other species.
+The Muhuri Dam is a recreational and picnic site, particularly in winter.
+The artificial lake behind the dam is surrounded by an embankment and often covered with water hyacinths.
+Forest Department plantings near the dam include deer and monkey populations.
 The lower slopes of the embankment are adorned with stone lining, while the upper portions feature a carpet of grass.
-Boating on the Muhuri River provides visitors with an opportunity to observe diverse species of ducks and approximately a hundred different bird species up close.
+Boating on the Muhuri River allows observation of duck species and roughly a hundred bird species.